 The endospores of Clostridium botulinum may sometimes be present in raw honey which can cause bacterial contamination.

-Also, in an attempt to extract raw honey the bees are harmed which is causing the bee population to decline.
+Also, in a few rural areas across the world, in an attempt to extract raw honey the bees are harmed which is causing the bee population to decline.

 As bees play a vital role in pollination it might become a great threat to the food sources of future generations.